Country fact file

 The 370 official higher education providers in Korea include six top-20 entries and 57 representatives in total among Asian Universities, and 29 included in the QS World University Rankings 2019.

 South Korean universities produce many highly educated people specialising in disciplines seen as essential for economic growth and prosperity, namely physics, electronics, mechanical engineering, business management, economics, and accounting.
-English is a relatively common language among educated adults, with some also speaking a further foreign language.

 Funding

-The cost of courses can vary depending on the university.
-Private universities are generally more expensive and one semester for an undergraduate degree can range from £2100 to £4300 and £2600 to £5000 per semester for graduate degrees.
 Public and national universities in South Korea are less expensive than private universities.
-An undergraduate degree at these types of institutions usually range from £1400 to £3200 per semester, and postgraduate degrees can cost anywhere from £1700 to £3600 per semester.
+An undergraduate degree at these types of institutions usually ranges from £1400 to £3200 per semester, and postgraduate degrees can cost anywhere from £1700 to £3600 per semester.

 Courses

-South Korean higher education is divided into 2-3 years, junior colleges program, 4-year universities program and graduate schools.
 The development of information and communication technologies has led to an increase in online universities that deliver e-learning courses.
 Master’s and doctoral degree programs are normally provided as university courses, however, separate ‘graduate schools’ are also being established to offer exclusively graduate programs with no affiliations to universities.

-South Korean universities are divided into 3 tiers, national universities, which are those established and operated by the central government, public universities, those established by local governments and private universities which are founded by private non-profit educational foundations.
+South Korean universities are divided into 3 tiers, national universities, which are those established and operated by the central government, public universities, which those established by local governments and private universities which are founded by private non-profit educational foundations.

 Primary and secondary education

 South Korean education is a single-track system with six years of elementary school, three years of middle school, three years of high school, and four years at the undergraduate university level.
-Nine years of education is a compulsory minimum, including the six years of elementary school and three years of middle school.
-Each academic year has two semesters, the first semester is from March to August and the second from September to February.
-School vacations in summer run from July to August and in winter from December to February.
+Nine years of education is a compulsory minimum, including six years of elementary school and three years of middle school.

 Preschool and childcare options